 - Information and communication technology products and other electronics

-As an example of details that are indicative of what will be category specific in the upcoming delegated acts, this list is from the ESPR preliminary study on new product priorities, published at the end of January, 2023, specific to potential measures for textiles.
-Several of these will have a direct correlating component that will be reflected in the DPP for textiles requirements, to be specified when the first working plan is adopted on April 19, 2025:
+The details of product specific delegated acts are not all known, but they also aren’t a complete mystery.
+The following list is from the ESPR preliminary study on new product priorities, published at the end of January, 2023, and describes potential measures for the textile industry.
+Several of these will have a direct correlating component that will be reflected in the DPP for textiles requirements and will also give other industries an idea of how they should be preparing for their own regulatory compliance with corresponding timelines indicating degrees of urgency:

 - Performance requirement on minimum recycled content in textiles and footwear